Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories: Thermodynamic Formalism

-despite the Hamiltonian nature of the underlying field equations.
-Verification of this inequality constitutes the thermodynamic criterion by which solitonic optical event horizons are shown to function as genuine nonequilibrium analogs of gravitational horizons.
+which equals $1$ for strictly monotonic growth and $\tfrac{1}{2}$ for an unbiased random walk.
+A coarse-grained GSL holds whenever two conditions are met simultaneously: (i)~a strictly positive net production over the full propagation, $\Delta S_{\mathrm{tot}}=S_{\mathrm{tot}}(\xi_f)-S_{\mathrm{tot}}(0)>0$, and (ii)~$\eta_{\mathrm{GSL}}>\tfrac{1}{2}$, i.e., entropy-increasing steps dominate entropy-decreasing ones along the trajectory.
+Verification of conditions (i)--(ii) constitutes the thermodynamic criterion by which solitonic optical event horizons are shown to function as genuine nonequilibrium analogs of gravitational horizons, despite the Hamiltonian nature of the underlying field equations.